TReed1104/ark-engine/README.md

 - assimp - model object loading
 - rapidjson - used at the core of my "cpp-json-parser" api
 - freetype - used for loading and configuring true type fonts (.ttf)
+- OpenAL - used for rendering 3D sounds